waja/docker-aptly/README.md

 **nginx** is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP proxy server, originally written by Igor Sysoev.
 More info is on [nginx.org](http://nginx.org/en/).

-It project use `supervisor` to manage multiple processes in the container.
-It configured to start `nginx` & `aptly api server`.
+It project uses `supervisor` to manage multiple processes in the container.
+It is configured to start `nginx` & `aptly api server`.

 ## Quickstart